 Company Profile is an initiative by StartupTalky to publish verified information on different startups and organizations.
 The content in this post has been approved by the organization it is based on.

-Task management is defined as the process of handling the entire life-cycle of a task, right from planning to tracking to execution.
-It helps teams track tasks from the beginning, setting deadlines, prioritizing tasks, and assigning them to the right people.
-It ensures projects stay on track and get completed on time.
+Task management is the process of overseeing a task's complete life cycle, from planning to tracking to execution.
+It assists teams in keeping track of activities from the start, defining deadlines, prioritizing projects, and assigning them to the appropriate individuals.
+It guarantees that projects are finished on schedule and on budget.

 Evernote - Company Highlights